git/git.github.io/rev_news/drafts/edition-64.md

   further elaborated on `core.repositoryFormatVersion` upgrade by suggesting the following criteria:

-  > (1) if upgrading from v0, there must be no "extensions.*"; and
+  > (1) if upgrading from v0, there must be no `extensions.*` and
   >
   > (2) if upgrading from other versions, there must be no
-  >     "extensions.*" we do not recognise.
+  >     `extensions.*` we do not recognize.

   Jonathan also reviewed version 4 of Xin's patch focusing on the changes made in tests.

-  Xin sent a version 5 of the patch adressing the comments.
+  Xin sent a version 5 of the patch addressing the comments.
 He also replied to Jonathan's review.
 Junio also replied to Jonathan's review agreeing with him that some changes in the patch actually belong to another patch.